open-telemetry/opentelemetry-specification/specification/logs/event-sdk.md

 Note!: We are currently in the process of defining a new [Instrumentation API](./bridge-api.md#instrumentation-api).

-The intent is that this new API will incorporate the current functionality of this existing API and once it is defined and implemented, the Event API usage will be migrated, deprecated, renamed and eventually removed.
+The intent is that Logs SDK will incorporate the current functionality of this existing SDK and once it is defined and implemented, the Events SDK usage will be migrated, deprecated, renamed and eventually removed.

 No further work is scheduled for the current Event SDK at this time.